Big Snow, New Flights and Destination-Wide Improvements on Tap for 2016-17 Season

-The anticipation is palpable with forecasters calling for a massive El Niño weather pattern this season, potentially the largest in over fifty years, the last of which had chairlifts turning in Lake Tahoe from late October to the Fourth of July.
-Perfectly perched atop the High Sierra to take advantage of this phenomenon, the region regularly amasses snowfall in excess of 400 inches while still averaging more than 300 days of sunshine each year, meaning the promise of a bluebird powder day awaits.
+Lake Tahoe is coming off one of the longest seasons in recent memory with chairlifts turning from early November to late May.
+Their is a collective stoke for the upcoming 2016-17 winter season with long-range forecasters calling for a return to a La Niña weather pattern, the last of which dropped close to 800 inches on the region.
+Perfectly perched atop the High Sierra to take advantage of this phenomenon, Lake Tahoe regularly amasses snowfall in excess of 400 inches while still averaging more than 300 days of sunshine each year, meaning the promise of a bluebird powder day awaits.

 Lake Tahoe continues to set itself apart from other world-class winter destinations in terms of variety, affordability and accessibility.
 Boasting more resorts in close proximity than any other region in North America, Lake Tahoe beckons skiers and snowboarders of all ability levels with over 125 chairlifts, 500 breath-taking runs and 22,000+ acres of legendary terrain.
 An action-packed winter vacation is guaranteed with countless diversions available both on and off the slopes including family-friendly attractions and 24/7 Vegas-style entertainment.

-Of specific newsworthiness, the Reno-Tahoe International Airport continues to add non-stop air service from key gateway cities including new direct flights from New York City this season.
+Of specific newsworthiness, the Reno-Tahoe International Airport continues to add non-stop air service from key gateway cities including new nonstop flights from New York, Atlanta, Dallas and Los Angeles for the upcoming winter season.
 And with travelers now focused on ski vacation deals more than ever, Lake Tahoe bests other destinations in terms of affordability with ski-and-stay packages starting as low as $79 per night for lift ticket and lodging.

 Best regards and I hope to share a chairlift with you soon,